codecygen/089-NextJS-Blog-Website2/README.md

 Front end data sending.
 This section is for contact info sending to the database.
 It covers all the error handling and user notification about if the data is already sent or if there has been an error.
 The data is also verified if the email and message sent correctly.
 ### Back-End-Posting-Darta-to-Database-Error-Handling-Data-Verification
 Backend data sending.
 This section is for contact info sending to the database.
 It covers all the error handling about if the data is already sent or if there has been an error.
 The data is also verified if the email and message sent correctly.
+### Environmental-Variable-Storing-in-next.config.js-File
+Environmental variables can be stored inside **.env.local** in the root directory of a NextJS project, as well as inside **next.config.js**